Skip to Content

 Moreover, one of the top tasks on the list of things to do prior to taking off in your RV is to check your tire pressures and top off any tires needing air.
 This is incredibly important for both safety, and the longevity of your tires.

-We happen to have a built-in compressor on board our diesel pusher, but we FAR prefer our Viair and never use the onboard compressor for many reasons, not the least of which is the fact that the pressure cycles up and down below our required pressures as part of its normal operation, making it a challenge to top up tires, especially the fronts, which again, require 110 PSI.
+We happen to have had a built-in compressor on board our diesel pusher, but we FAR preferred our Viair and never used the onboard compressor for many reasons, not the least of which was the fact that the pressure cycled up and down below our required pressures as part of its normal operation, making it a challenge to top up tires, especially the fronts, which again, required 110 PSI.

 Our Viair portable tire compressor doesn’t take up much room, isn’t too heavy, and is ready to go anytime, anywhere we might need air.
 It’s an absolute must-have for us, and if you have a look at the reviews of the 400P-RV on Amazon, you’ll see that hundreds of RVers agree.